Choosing the Right Wire Gauge for Amplifiers

 Other Factors Affecting Power Wire Choice

 In addition to theoretical factors and resistivity there are other things affecting voltage drop.
 First, the wire resistivity in the table is only a standard resistivity.
 Actual resistivity may be slightly different though hopefully not too much.
 Make sure you are using copper wire and not some other material.
 Also, the wire size printed on the jacket might be different than the standard size for that wire gauge.
-With the price of copper so high it tempts less-than-scrupulous companies to short change their customers by giving putting less wire in their products.
+With the price of copper so high it tempts less-than-scrupulous companies to short change their customers by putting less wire in their products.
 Another factor that can add resistance are the wiring connections and intermediate items.
 This includes end of wire connectors and fuse holders as well as the ground wire and its connections.
 Any additional resistance provided by these connections and components will add to the voltage drop of the system.
-For these reasons it may be a good idea to choose the next size larger wire if voltage drop is a concern for you.
+For these reasons it may be a good idea to choose the next larger wire size if voltage drop is a concern for you.
 On the other hand this voltage drop only occurs at the maximum current draw so you may not be as concerned if you listen at reasonable volume levels most of the time.

 Back to the Newsletter Archives Index